 The Diomed group's main operating sites are located at:

 Hitchin, Hertfordshire – Head office functions, product development and marketing.

 Kempston, Bedford – Warehousing & distribution, purchasing & supply, pilot production and ancillary offices.

 The Diomed Group's Supply Chain

-Where the materials sourced are the subject of pharmaceutical industry licensing regulations, the Diomed Group operates a robust audit regime with suppliers, and where the materials are defined as Active Pharmaceutical Ingredients, this audit regime also extends to the relevant manufacturers used by these suppliers.
-From the initial supplier audit questionnaire, to on-site audits, modern slavery is a prominent point in the scope.
+Where the materials sourced are the subject of pharmaceutical industry licensing regulations, the Diomed group operates a robust audit regime with suppliers, and where the materials are defined as Active Pharmaceutical Ingredients, this audit regime also extends to the relevant manufacturers used by these suppliers.
+From the initial supplier audit questionnaire, to on site audits, modern day slavery is a prominent point in the scope.
 Further awareness training is planned to be rolled out to company auditors to aid detection of modern slavery in our supply chain.

 It is recognised that the initial supply of chemical ingredients and base materials that are ultimately converted into raw materials for use in the Diomed group’s products, may well start life in areas of the world that could be deemed to be at high risk of having slavery present, such as the Far East and the Indian sub-continent.
 The Diomed group is reviewing its supply base, using a risk-based approach to identify suppliers, or elements of its supply chain, in high-risk geographical areas and industries, to identify areas of potential concern for further investigation.

 Minesh Patel, Chief Executive Officer, The Diomed Group.
 December 2023